ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 The `currentTime` attribute of the `AudioContext` gives us the time in seconds since the `AudioContext` has been resumed.
 This clock is computed as: `number of samples / sample rate` and is therefore accurate in terms of audio time.

 However, it has one major limitation: it is re-computed once at each block of processing (i.e. at block rate or `k-rate`) or every 128 samples.
 For example, at 44.1kHz this means that it will advance by steps of `128 / 44100` seconds or ~2.9 milliseconds.
-In pracitcal terms this means that accessing `audioContext.currentTime` will always give you the time of the next block that will be computed.
+In practical terms this means that accessing `audioContext.currentTime` will always give you the time of the next block that will be computed.

 In terms of scheduling, we have already seen different methods that allow us to achieve such thing.
 For example we can `start` and `stop` sources at a given time: